MrEliptik/mreliptik.github.io/_posts/2023-08-22-godot-auto-export.markdown

 `--export` is now `--export-release` and most importantly allows using `--headless` to run the export without launching the Godot editor which should be a bit faster and allows exporting on platforms that don’t have graphics card.
 Read more on the [documentation page](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html#exporting).

+> ⚠ Be careful there's a bug at the time of writing that stripes ShaderMaterial when ussing --headless.
+See the [issue on GitHub](https://github.com/godotengine/godot/issues/66842).

 ### Getting the build number

 ![project settings][project_settings]